 Nominations for the 2019 Teaching Fellows must include the following information and materials: (1) a letter of nomination, current vitae, (2) up to five letters of recommendation, and (3) representative supporting materials that suggest at least ten years of excellent teaching activity (e.g., student evaluations, peer reviews, citations).

-All previous teaching fellows serve as the selection committee with nominations and materials sent by February 15, 2019 directly to the chair, Danette Ifert Johnson at firstname.lastname@example.org
+All previous teaching fellows serve as the selection committee with nominations.
+Please send nomination materials directly to the chair, Sara Chudnovsky Weintraub (firstname.lastname@example.org) by February 15, 2019.

 The Eastern Communication Association is now accepting nominations and self-nominations for the "Richard E. Vatz Agenda-Spin Persuasion Award," which will be granted to a current member of ECA who indicates by their writing and/or media work a dedication to persuasion or political persuasion consistent with the rhetorical perspective argued in Dr. Vatz's “The Myth of the Rhetorical Situation” and The Only Authentic Book of Persuasion: The Agenda-Spin Model (McGraw-Hill, 2017).